Attempts to escape Oflag IV-C: The French tunnel

 The tunnel had electric lighting along its whole length, powered by electricity from the chapel.
 This allowed the tunnellers to see what they were doing and signal the arrival of sentries.
 The entrance to the tunnel in the wine cellar was concealed by five large stones covering a small door, which left little trace of any hole.
 Debris was transported in sacks hoisted up the clock tower to the castle's attics.
 The wine cellar was regularly cleaned and re-dusted using dust harvested from the attic, so as to hide the reddish clay dust which was not present in the cellar ordinarily.

 The "Colditz Cock" glider

-The only known photo of the original "Cock" glider taken by newspaper correspondent Lee Carson on April 15, 1945.
+The only known photograph of the original "Cock" glider.
+Taken on 15 April 1945 by Lee Carson, one of two American newspaper correspondents assigned to the task force which captured the castle.

-A replica of the Colditz Glider as seen at the Imperial War Museum in London, England.

-In one of the most ambitious escape attempts from Colditz, the idea of building a glider, was brought up by two British pilots, Jack Best and Bill Goldfinch, who had been sent to Colditz after escaping from another POW camp.
+In one of the most ambitious escape attempts, the idea of building a glider was brought up by two British pilots, Jack Best and Bill Goldfinch, who had been sent to Colditz after escaping from another POW camp.
 They were encouraged by two army officers, Tony Rolt and David Walker, who had recently arrived in the camp.
-It would be Tony Rolt who would recommend the chapel roof, since he noticed it was obscured from the view of the Germans.
+Tony Rolt recommended the chapel roof for launching, since he had observed that it was obscured from the view of the Germans.

-The two-man glider was to be assembled by Bill Goldfinch and Jack Best in the lower attic above the chapel, and was to be launched from the roof in order to fly across the river Mulde, which was about 60 m (200 feet) below.
-The runway was to be constructed from tables and the glider was to be launched using a pulley system based on a falling metal bathtub full of concrete, which would accelerate the glider to 50 km/h (30 mph).

-Prisoners built a false wall to hide the space in the attic where they slowly built the glider out of stolen pieces of wood.
-Since the Germans were accustomed to looking down for tunnels, not up for secret workshops, the prisoners felt safe from detection.
-However, they still placed lookouts, and created an electric alarm system, to warn the builders of approaching guards.